MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 |Government Community Cloud (GCC) (crm9.dynamics.com) |To be announced |To be announced|
 ||||

-### Direct offer availability
+### Microsoft as a carrier

-Azure direct offer or [Microsoft as a carrier](/azure/communication-services/concepts/telephony/telephony-concept) is available for customers with billing locations in the United States, United Kingdom, Ireland, and Puerto Rico.
+[Microsoft as a carrier](/azure/communication-services/concepts/telephony/telephony-concept) is available for customers with billing locations in the United States, United Kingdom, Ireland, and Puerto Rico.
 Azure direct offer supports the following options:

 - The purchase of new US and Puerto Rico numbers.
 For information, see [Subscription eligibility and number capabilities](/azure/communication-services/concepts/numbers/sub-eligibility-number-capability).
 - The porting of existing US or toll-free phone numbers.
 For information, see [Port a phone number](/azure/communication-services/quickstarts/telephony/port-phone-number).